seborama/gal/README.md

 Function names are case-insensitive.

-A function can optionally accept one or more space-separated arguments, but it must return a single Value.
+A function can optionally accept one or more **space-separated** arguments, but it must return a single `Value`.

+It should be noted that a `MultiValue` type is available that can hold multiple `Value`.
+A function can use `MultiValue` as its return type to effectively return multiple `Value`'s.
+Of course, as `MultiValue` is a `Value` type, functions can also accept it as part of their argument(s).
+Refer to the tests (`TestMultiValueFunctions`) for such examples.

 User function definitions are passed as a `map[string]FunctionalValue` using `WithFunctions` when calling `Eval` from `Tree`.